Patricia Piccinini: 2016

 In 2016, the TAC commissioned Piccinini to work in collaboration with Dr. David Logan, a senior research fellow at the Monash University Accident Research Centre, and trauma surgeon Dr. Christian Kenfield, for Project Graham— as part of the TAC's road safety campaign Towards Zero.
 "Graham", a lifelike, interactive sculpture, highlights how vulnerable the human body is to the forces involved in auto accidents.
 As the TAC explains: "Graham highlights the changes we need to make to protect ourselves from our own mistakes on the road.
 At the centre of this system is the belief that human health is more important than anything else, he is the embodiment of the Towards Zero vision."

 2018

-The joint exhibition 'Patricia Piccinini & Joy Hester Through Love ...' at TarraWarra Museum of Art included a new site specific work 'Sanctuary': combining a sculpture of a pair of embracing anthropomorphic bonobo figures of silicone, fiberglass and hair; with a drawing on paper and digital wall print of multiple human limbs forming a horizon.
+The joint exhibition 'Patricia Piccinini & Joy Hester Through Love ...' at TarraWarra Museum of Art included a new site specific work 'Sanctuary': combining a sculpture of a pair of embracing anthropomorphic bonobo figures of silicone, fibreglass and hair; with a drawing on paper and digital wall print of multiple human limbs forming a horizon.

+2019-2020

+In 2019, the National Gallery of Australia with the assistance of the Balnaves Foundation commissioned Skywhalepapa for the Skywhales: Every Heart Sings project.
+This work is a companion to the female Skywhale, although they are not necessarily mates.
+Piccinini has stated that she created Skywhalepapa because she "thought it might be wonderful to present an image of a masculine carer; a Skywhalepapa along with his offspring" and that she "wanted to celebrate the evolution of fatherhood".